catseye/Dungeons-of-Ekileugor/README.markdown

 *   character generation with three stats (strength, intelligence, and dexterity)
 *   multiple weapons and armor (although probably not a real inventory)
-*   chests and secret doors
+*   detecting traps and secret doors

 At one point the plan was to generate MINI and FULL versions of the game from the same program source, but this soon began to seem like a fool's